-You may not hear this from too many lawyers but conveyancing in Kew or throughout South West London is an adversarial process.
-In other words, when it comes to conveyancing there exists plenty of room for conflict between you and other parties involved in the ownership transfer.
-E.g., the vendor, property agent and on occasion a lender.
-Selecting a solicitor for your conveyancing in Kew an important selection as your conveyancer is your adviser, and is the ONLY person in the process whose interest is to look after your legal interests and to protect you.
+Not many law firms or advisers will tell you this but conveyancing in Kew or throughout England and Wales is often a confrontational experience.
+Put another way, when it comes to conveyancing there exists plenty of opportunity for conflict between you and other parties involved in the transaction.
+For example, the vendor, property agent and on occasion your bank.
+Appointing a law firm for your conveyancing in Kew should not be taken lightly as your conveyancer is your adviser, and is the SOLE person in the legal process whose responsibility is to look after your legal interests and to protect you.

 We are witnessing a distinct creep in the "blame" culture- someone has to be at fault for the process being so protracted.
 You must always trust your lawyer ahead of the other parties in the home moving process.